Using animals in research

 At Portsmouth, we have no procedures that are pre-judged to be ‘severe’.
 Therefore, the only severe procedures are those that cause animals to die unexpectedly.
 We label these ‘severe’ by default.

-If this happens, the animal gets an independent autopsy and the exact circumstances of the death are investigated.
-The Home Office then gets a report.
+If this happens, a post mortem is carried out on the animal and the exact circumstances of the death are investigated.
+A report is then submitted to the Home Office.

 |Type of animal||Sub-threshold||Non-recovery||Mild||Moderate||Severe||Totals|